Scott McGuireBoomer Pickleball

 - Some sources claim that the name “Pickleball” came from the Pritchard’s family dog, Pickles.
 However, according to Joan Pritchard, Joel Pritchard’s wife, the name came “after I said it reminded me of the Pickle Boat in crew where oarsmen were chosen from the leftovers of other boats.
 Somehow the idea the name came from our dog Pickles was attached to the naming of the game, but Pickles wasn’t on the scene for two more years.
 The dog was named from the game.”

-- In 2015, pickleball was recognized by the Sports & Fitness Industry Association (SFIA) as the fastest growing sport in the United States, The initial estimate was made in 2010, with approximately 100,000 players.
-By 2020, the number increased to 4.2M.
+- In 2015, pickleball was recognized by the Sports & Fitness Industry Association (SFIA) as the fastest growing sport in the United States.
+The initial estimate was made in 2010, with approximately 100,000 players.
+By 2020, this number has exploded to 4.2M players.